A Shadow of the Past

 "A Shadow of the Past" is the first episode of the first season and series premiere of the American fantasy television series The Lord of the Rings: The Rings of Power.
-The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
-The episode is set thousands of years before the novel in Middle-earth's Second Age.
+The series is based on J. R. R. Tolkien's history of Middle-earth and is set thousands of years before his novel The Lord of the Rings (1954–55).
+The episode introduces the Second Age of Middle-earth and some of its major characters.
 It was written by showrunners J. D. Payne and Patrick McKay, and directed by J. A. Bayona.

-The series was ordered in November 2017.
-Payne and McKay were set to develop it in July 2018, and Bayona was hired to direct the first two episodes a year later.
-The first episode introduces some of the key cultures and characters for the series, including the Elves and the Harfoots.
-The latter are precursors to the popular Hobbit race from The Hobbit (1937) and The Lord of the Rings.
-Each culture was defined through designs and music.
+The episode begins with a recap of the First Age, and then introduces some of the story's key cultures: the Elves, the Men of the Southlands, and the Harfoots.
+Each culture was defined through designs, dialects, and music, and introduced at a time of change for their people.
 Filming for the first season began in New Zealand in February 2020, but was placed on hold in March due to the COVID-19 pandemic.
 Production resumed in September and wrapped for the first two episodes by the end of December.

 "A Shadow of the Past" premiered on the streaming service Amazon Prime Video on September 1, 2022, with the second episode.
-They had the most viewers of any Prime Video premiere within 24 hours and received generally positive reviews.
-Particular praise went to the visuals and production value, but some critics were unsure if the storytelling and slow pacing justified this.
+They had the most viewers of any Prime Video premiere within 24 hours.
+Reviews were generally positive, with praise for the visuals and high production value but skepticism regarding the storytelling and slow pacing.
 The episode received several award nominations, including a Primetime Creative Arts Emmy Award nomination for its costume design.

+Background

+The Lord of the Rings: The Rings of Power is based on J. R. R. Tolkien's history of Middle-earth.
+It is set thousands of years before his novels The Hobbit (1937) and The Lord of the Rings (1954–55).
+While it is contractually not a continuation of Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies, it is intended to be visually consistent with them, and the first season was produced in New Zealand like Jackson's films were.
+J. D. Payne and Patrick McKay were hired to develop the series and serve as its showrunners, with J. A. Bayona set to direct the first two episodes of the first season.

+The series covers the major events of Middle-earth's Second Age.
+Amazon did not acquire the rights to Tolkien's main Second Age writings, so the series' writers identified references to the period in The Hobbit, The Lord of the Rings, and the latter's appendices, and created a story that bridges those passages.
+The Second Age begins after the defeat of the "Dark Lord" Morgoth, when his army of Orcs are scattered and his lieutenant Sauron is in hiding.
+The series' large cast of characters includes Elves, Dwarves, Men, and Harfoots, the last being precursors to the diminutive Hobbits from The Hobbit and The Lord of the Rings.